a327ex/www/content/posts/nfts_status_creativity.md

 {{< figure src="https://i.imgur.com/xwpGoAp.png" >}}

-What this means when it comes to crypto and NFTs is that, in my opinion, they're a field that a lot, if not the most, truly creative energy right now.
+What this means when it comes to crypto and NFTs is that, in my opinion, they're a field with a lot of truly creative energy right now.
 It's where a lot of new things are happening and where the unknown is being brought forth to fundamentally change things.
 You can tell this is the case because people still don't understand what NFTs are or what value they have.
-Any idea that is immediately understandable by everyone isn't truly new, so at the very least we can tell that NFTs are, in fact, new.
+Any idea that is immediately understandable by everyone isn't truly new, so at the very least we can tell that NFTs are, in fact, *new*.
 If they are useful or not that's up to time to decide.

 What is important is that if you're a creative person you should understand that this is how creatives work.
 They create things that might be tremendously wrong, but that might also be tremendously right.
 No one knows which is which until it's obvious and then in hindsight people say that they knew it all along.
 So if you want to be truly creative, you need to be willing to be tremendously wrong, otherwise you're not really creating that much value.
 Another way of putting it is [like this](https://twitter.com/jmrphy/status/1445473664460226561):